Ancient grains are back in vogue… and for good reason

 Barley is a cereal grain and member of the grass family.
 It has traditionally been used as a fermentable material for beer and whisky and is commonly made into malt.
 Barley has one of the lowest GI values of any carbohydrate, making it a fantastic choice to help regulate blood sugar levels.
 It also contains a stack of vitamins and minerals ranging from thiamine, niacin, B6, iron, magnesium, phosphorous and zinc.
 Barley even packs a punch with regards to protein and fibre.
 It’s a versatile grain that can be used in soups, stews and risottos (as a substitute to high GI Arborio rice).
 N.B.
 Barley contains gluten and is therefore unsuitable for those with coeliac disease.

-Other ancient grains include buckwheat, chia, millet, oats, rye, sorghum, teff, farro and couscous.
+Other ancient grains include buckwheat, chia, millet, rye, sorghum, teff, farro and couscous.
 Include ancient grains in your diet.
 They’re freekeh-ing good for you!